slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9868-19/packetizer_raw_output.md

 Modify Section 19 to limit its failure clause to SAFE UDP Options and explicitly refer to Section 12 for the behavior required with UNSAFE options.

+**Severity:** Medium
+  *Basis:* Ambiguity in the exclusion of UNSAFE options may lead to erroneous implementations that compromise the intended security and reliability of the protocol.

+**Confidence:** High

 ---